reddickda/rushHour/README.md

   - fixed this clearing on table leave

 - TODO fix diagonal placements...
 FACK

 - ultimately would like to just click a piece and drag it onto board
   - click to update orientation, place and check if legal

+- diagonals being checked for